sjbrown/1kfa/resolution_cards/character_move_sheet.md

     ----
     ✔: 1 Might
     ----
-    ✔✔: Roll 1d4 Might
-Turn this card face-down until you Take a Breather
+    ✔✔: Reveal 1-4 Might.
+Place a token on this card until you Take a Breather

 **Details**: After successfully striking a foe in melee, intone the name of who you avenge or protect, and add a punch, kick, or shove.